 Speaking of the future, any soccer fan in North America knows rumors of Major League Soccer and new expansion franchises are always rife, especially in the league’s current climate of rapid growth.

 Minneapolis-Saint Paul is always one of the places earmarked to have an MLS side arrive in the next few years.
 With Atlanta looking increasingly likely to get MLS’ 23rd franchise with a stadium deal in place to share the Atlanta Falcons new home, could something similar happen in Minneapolis between the NFL’s Vikings and Minnesota United?

 Club president Rogers was coy when asked about United becoming an MLS franchise, but didn’t rule anything out.

 “My focus is on building a great club, right now we are competing in the NASL,” Rogers said.
 “We want to win an NASL title and make noise in the U.S. Open Cup.
 Because we don’t have promotion and relegation in this country you can’t work your way to the top.
 It is a business transaction.
 We are aware of MLS and what they are doing and the talks about expansion.
 Our focus is on building a great club and that will guide our decision making.
 I’m not going to say it’s something we would never pursue, but it’s not something I think about right now.”

 Speaking with Watson and Lagos, they both agree that Minneapolis could support an MLS franchise, but for now they’re just focusing on winning an NASL Championship.
 A historic trip as the first-ever American club to train at England’s stunning HQ will set them up for that assault on the title.

-In the future, we will see other clubs follow Minnesota’s lead and head to England for preseason?
-If this trip is anything to go by, clubs across the U.S. should already be making plans to pencil in a trip to St. George’s Park for their 2015 offseason plans.
+In the future, will we see other clubs follow Minnesota’s lead and head to England for preseason?
+If this trip is anything to go by, clubs across the U.S. should already be making plans to pencil in a trip to St. George’s Park for their 2015 offseason.

 Look for my behind-the-scenes look at SGP next week on ProSoccerTalk.